grain-lang/grain/docs/contributor/memory_management.md

 # Memory Management in Grain

 This guide documents Grain's memory management system.
-This document is aimed at those who are developing the code-generation pass of the compiler or writing low-level code inside of the Grain runtime; most users should not need to interact with the memory manager, and doing so risks corrupting the memory of your program (if the guidelines laid out here are not adhered to).
+This document is aimed at those who are developing the code-generation pass of the compiler or writing low-level code inside of the Grain runtime; most users should not need to interact with the memory manager, and doing so risks corrupting the memory of your program if the guidelines laid out here are not adhered to.

-We ultimately aim to replace Grain's in-house memory management with the WebAssembly GC instructions once [the proposal](https://github.com/WebAssembly/gc/blob/master/proposals/gc/Overview.md) is implemented, but, in the meantime, Grain implements its own memory allocator and garbage collector.
+We ultimately aim to replace Grain's bespoke memory management with the WebAssembly GC instructions once [the proposal](https://github.com/WebAssembly/gc/blob/master/proposals/gc/Overview.md) is implemented—in the meantime, Grain implements its own memory allocator and garbage collector.

 ## Memory Allocator